User Experience (UX) Can Make or Break a Business

 - Load test when rolling out new functionality.
 This will ensure that the new features can handle heavy traffic as well as the rest of your site.

 - A few months in advance of heavy traffic days.
-The time to see if your site will perform well on Black Friday, Cyber Monday is when you still have time to address any issues the test reveals.
+The time to see if your site will perform well on Black Friday and Cyber Monday is when you still have time to address any issues the test reveals.